Post OTCF

 However, the next morning, after their exit of the shelter, the Alpine Jean Bellon restores the communications with PR and Adj/C Lanteri quotes it in these terms:

-And thus on June 23 with 9:50 Adj.
+And thus on June 23rd at 9:50 Adj.
 Malfroy (observatory of Garuche) can reassure the RSO of the Holy Agnes by this message:

-This photograph of the crew of the Bridge St Louis was taken on June 25, 1940 in the neighbourhoods of their casemate which they defended until the end.
+This photograph of the crew of the Bridge St Louis was taken on June 25th, 1940 in the neighborhoods of their casemate which they defended until the end.
 Photograph Lucien ROBERT.

 Pont St Louis is the Outposts of the SFAM located vis-a-vis the only road connecting Italy to Menton.
-During engagements Italian circumvents the Outpost which then finds private its communications [by estafettes and telephones] backwards.
+During engagements Italian circumvents the Outpost which then finds private its communications [by couriers and telephone] backwards.
 Its only bond is then the OTCF.

 The events give them reason because they are then the target of several attacks.
 But each time they start to draw, the Cape-Martin, attentive with least their noises, supports them his fires.

 The problem, involved in the breakdown of OTCF, is not that of information to be given but that of not received information.
-Indeed, on June 25 with 0:35 the armistice between into force and Bridge St Louis not knowing it continues its shootings, with the risk to cause an diplomatic incident or, more serious for him, a military strong reaction of Italian.
-In the summary of the operations of the Outpost one can read, in connection with on June 25:
+Indeed, on June 25th at 0:35 the armistice between into force and Bridge St Louis not knowing it continues its shootings, with the risk to cause an diplomatic incident or, more serious for him, a military strong reaction of Italian.
+In the summary of the operations of the Outpost one can read, concerning the June 25th:

 The answer of the Military cadet falls like a chopper: